Savouring the cuisine of Sonoma wine country

 Disclosure: I was a guest of Savor Healdsburg on this tour.
 Observations and opinions are my own.

 Perhaps most well-known for its wineries, California’s Sonoma County also offers great dining.
-That is particularly true in the town of Healdsburg.
-I had a chance to taste some of the reasons for its recent reputation as a foodie destination when I took a tour with Savor Healdsburg.
+That is particularly true in the town of Healdsburg, which has developed a reputation as a foodie destination.
+I had a chance to taste some of the reasons for that reputation when I took a tour with Savor Healdsburg.

 Healdsburg remains home to families who have lived here for generations.
 Agriculture remains an important focus and chefs feature local products.
 Surrounded by three wine growing areas (Dry Creek Valley, Alexander Valley and Russian River), there are plenty of wine options to accompany the food.

 Tammy Gass, owner of Savor Healdsburg, says the town continues to change and evolve.
-New restaurants and shops have opened in the last five years.
 She created Savor Healdsburg because she wanted to share what Healdsburg had to offer “one bite, one sip, one site at a time.”
-There were six of us on the tour this day.
 As Tammy began the tour she told us we would not get just a little sample.
 “We are going to dine,” she said.
 With those words we were off to a great start.

 Gustafson Family Winery Tasting Room